 In order to achieve a goal of a healthy community we must look at factors that cause barriers for all individuals to have a long and quality life.
 The CDC Social Determinants of Health model, considers multiple factors that contribute to one's health.
-It describes that health is not solely based on individual behaviors but determined by a combination of factors such our access to health care, physical environment, as well as basic social and economic relationships such as food, housing, economic and social relationships, transportation, and education.
+It describes that health is not solely based on individual behaviors, but determined by a combination of factors such as access to health care, physical environment, transportation, and education.